Meadowsys/wiwi/README.md

 All exposed features are gated behind features, none of which are enabled by default.

-**Unstable features are not covered by semver guarantee.** You must also enable the `unstable` feature to make use of these features.
+**Unstable features are not covered by semver guarantee.** You must also enable the `unstable` feature to make use of them.

 ## Features